 - Great Airflow

-Form Factor: Mini-ITX tower | Motherboard Support: Mini-ITX | Dimensions: 260 mm x 276 mm x 316 mm | Weight: 9.15 lbs | Radiator Support: 140mm | I/O Ports: 1 x Audio/Mic, 2 x USB 3.0 | Drive Bays: 2.5”: 2, 3.5”: 2
+Form Factor: Mini ITX tower | Motherboard Support: Mini ITX | Dimensions: 260 mm x 276 mm x 316 mm | Weight: 9.15 lbs | Radiator Support: 140mm | I/O Ports: 1 x Audio/Mic, 2 x USB 3.0 | Drive Bays: 2.5”: 2, 3.5”: 2

 The included 200mm fan provided great airflow for intake during the testing and we felt no need for any other intake fan.
 Meanwhile, with two 80mm rear fans, the system was giving a high-pitch noise which is why we think that unless you are using a high-end graphics card, you should use only one fan.
-We think this case could have used top mounting to improve the airflow but still, it provides a sweet experience and should be your top priority when looking out for a cheap Mini-ITX case.
+We think this case could have used top mounting to improve the airflow but still, it provides a sweet experience and should be your top priority when looking out for a cheap Mini ITX case.

 2. Cooler Master Elite 130

-- Full-size ATX PSUs are supported
+- Full-size ATX PSUs Supported

 - Interchangeable Side Panels

-Form Factor: Mini-ITX tower | Motherboard Support: Mini-ITX | Dimensions: 240 mm x 207.4 mm x 398.5 mm | Weight: 6.8 lbs | Radiator Support: 120mm | I/O Ports: 1 x Audio/Mic, 2 x USB 3.0, 1 x USB 2.0 | Drive Bays: 2.5”: 5, 3.5”: 3
+Form Factor: Mini ITX tower | Motherboard Support: Mini ITX | Dimensions: 240 mm x 207.4 mm x 398.5 mm | Weight: 6.8 lbs | Radiator Support: 120mm | I/O Ports: 1 x Audio/Mic, 2 x USB 3.0, 1 x USB 2.0 | Drive Bays: 2.5”: 5, 3.5”: 3

 There is also space for an optional 80mm side fan which would directly blow the air onto the motherboard and the processor.
 The I/O panel is divided into two parts, where the right side provides a power button and a USB 2.0 port while the left side provides two USB 3.0 ports and audio jacks.
-There is almost no cable management in this case which would upset many users and unless you are not disturbed from the visible fat cables, this case should interest you a lot.
+There is almost no cable management in this case which would upset many users and unless you are not disturbed by the visible fat cables, this case should interest you a lot.

 3. BitFenix Prodigy Arctic White

-- Feels sturdy
+- Feels Sturdy

-- Wobbly handles
+- Wobbly Handles

-Form Factor: Mini-ITX tower | Motherboard Support: Mini-ITX | Dimensions: 250 mm x 404 mm x 359 mm | Weight: 15.4 lbs | Radiator Support: 240mm | I/O Ports: 1 x Audio/Mic, 2 x USB 3.0 | Drive Bays: 2.5”: 9, 3.5”: 5
+Form Factor: Mini ITX tower | Motherboard Support: Mini ITX | Dimensions: 250 mm x 404 mm x 359 mm | Weight: 15.4 lbs | Radiator Support: 240mm | I/O Ports: 1 x Audio/Mic, 2 x USB 3.0 | Drive Bays: 2.5”: 9, 3.5”: 5

-BitFenix Prodigy is a case which balances things very well and its rich design provides so many features that a normal user is stunned.
+BitFenix Prodigy is a case that balances things very well and its rich design provides so many features that a normal user is stunned.
 First of all, the case provides two big handles for easy transportation while a similar design also exists at the bottom for leaving some space between the desk surface and the case.
-This also allows the user to invert the case and completely change the orientation of the components which is a unique feature among the PC cases.
+This also allows the user to invert the case and completely change the orientation of the components which is a unique feature among PC cases.